sdoqb15/Semantic-Segmentation-task-Automated-Sea-Turtle-Segmentation/README.md

 *(Note: Mean-shift and K-means, our traditional methods, can be tested directly without loading any models.)*

-For each deep learning model, there are two main testing cells:
+For each model, there are two main testing cells:
 1. **Testing mIoU on the Entire Test Set**: This part is time-consuming, and our code will print a log message after processing every 50 images.
 2. **Segmenting a Specific Image**: Here, you'll select an image and use the model to observe its segmentation results, complete with the output image and corresponding IoU values.